styrken/SightResight/README.md

 SightResight
 ============

 iOS Photoslider.
-Shows how to use UIScrollViews to create a gallery with zooming etc. This is the code for the app Sight Resight in App Store.
+Shows how simple it is to use UIScrollViews to create a gallery with zooming etc. This is the code for the app Sight Resight in App Store.
 All rights reserved.

 ### About Sight Resight